 - Meal planning: Make out a meal plan and post it on the fridge (or inside a nearby cupboard), so everyone can easily see what you have planned & can identify off limit foods.
 I’m a huge fan of meal planning and use PlantoEat.com to quickly save my recipes for the week & print my grocery list.
 Then, I print out the plan & store it on the side of my fridge.

-- Take advantage of drawers: My main fridge (we actually have 3 – the one in the kitchen, one in our food storage room that I use for excess produce, eggs, and for the freezer, and my husband's beverage fridge in the garage) has 3 drawers.
+- Take advantage of drawers: My main fridge (we actually have 2 so I don't have to run to the store every other day) has 3 drawers.
 The lower left drawer is reserved for meat.
 It makes cleanup easy if anything leaks while defrosting and ensures that I don't have any cross contamination.
 The lower right is reserved for uncut produce.
 The top drawer is used to store herbs and cheeses.

 - Reserve space for prepped produce & leftovers: My top left shelf is for produce that has been washed and cut.
 I store it in these clear containers, that we wash instead of tossing after each use.
 The top right shelf is for leftovers & prepared meals.
 For busy days, I will often get lunch for the kids ready the night before.
 I cut up their raw veggies, add their yogurt, and a protein to these nifty containers.
 I was able to pull all four containers out of the fridge, put them in a bag, and drop them off with a ready to eat lunch at Nana's without worrying about being late for my appointment.
 The shelf under my herb drawer is for snack foods & eggs.
 I store washed berries, grapes, and cut carrots & broccoli there for the kids to grab during snack times.
 This shelf is the perfect height for 2 dozen eggs, stacked on each other.